 Lime Sugar Cookies

-Preheat oven to 350 degrees F (180 degrees C).
+- Preheat oven to 350 degrees F (180 degrees C).
 Line cookie sheets with parchment paper or a silicone mat.

-Add flour, baking soda, and cream of tartar.
-Stir.
+- Add flour, baking soda, and cream of tartar.
+Combine.

-In a large bowl, cream together the confectioners' sugar and butter until smooth.
-Gradually mix in the milk, lemon flavoring, lime zest and juice, then add the milk 1 Tbsp at a time until it reaches your desired consistency.
-Beat until smooth and stiff, about 5 minutes.
-Color with food coloring if desired.
+- In a large bowl, cream together the confectioners' sugar and butter until smooth.
+Gradually mix in the lemon flavoring, lime zest and juice, then add the milk 1 Tbsp at a time until it reaches your desired consistency.
+Beat until smooth and stiff, about 1 minute.